pawelgalazka/tasksfile/README.md

     $ run sayHello
     Hello!

-Provided arguments are passed to the function as well:
+Provided arguments in the command line are passed to the function:

 ```javascript